apache/dubbo-go-samples/llm/README.md

 Cli client supports multi-turn conversations, command interact, context management.

-We also support a frontend for users to interact.
+We also support a frontend using Gin framework for users to interact.
 If you want run the frontend client you can executing the following command and open it in ```localhost:8080``` by default:

 ```shell
 $ go run llm/go-client/frontend/main.go